-This objective will be evaluated utilizing the scores of the 2006 FCAT Science test.
+This objective will be evaluated utilizing the scores of the 2007 FCAT Science test.
 Quarterly assessments for fifth grade students will consist of textbook-based assessments as well as hands-on demonstrations of scientific processes, measured by chapter tests on each of the following science strands; Physical and Chemical, Earth and Space, Life and Environment, and Scientific Thinking.
+Additionally, teacher generated pre and post tests will monitor student mastery in the area of Science.